 When teams spend most of their time being reactive, there’s less time to spend on the work that matters: deploying applications quickly and moving the business ahead.
 IT automation speeds up the time to value of infrastructure assets.

-By reducing the need for highly skilled professionals to be engaged in manual, repetitive tasks, IT automation allows employees to focus on strategic initiatives.
-They’re able to be more productive in the aspects of the business that matter most.
-Plus, the risk of human error is decreased.
+By taking manual, time-intensive tasks off the plates of highly skilled professionals, IT automation allows employees to focus on strategic initiatives and be more productive in the aspects of the business that matter most.
+Plus, automation reduces the risk of human error in necessary but repetitive tasks.

 Automation is the key to faster deployments.
 It’s the foundation for continuous delivery and other DevOps practices.
 It assures that IT assets are created and maintained in a defined state, reducing errors, increasing confidence, and assuring license and compliance needs are fulfilled.